 John P. Bailey is a visiting fellow at the American Enterprise Institute (AEI), where he works on finding new ways to reskill individuals who have lost their jobs during times of economic disruption, whether because of normal business cycles, automation, or artificial intelligence.
-His research on related issues includes rethinking the way people are taught new skills.
-He is concurrently a fellow at the Walton Family Foundation.
+His research on related issues includes exploring ways policies can better support new training models.
+He is also working with state and city policymakers, investors, and philanthropists around the implementation of Opportunity Zones and Opportunity Funds.
+He is also an advisor to the Walton Family Foundation.

 Mr. Bailey previously served as special assistant to the president for domestic policy at the White House from 2007 to January 2009, where he worked primarily on education and labor policy issues.
 Earlier, he worked on economic mobility and other issues in the Departments of Commerce and Education.
 Before joining AEI, he worked with state policymakers on a wide range of education issues as the vice president of policy for the Foundation for Excellence in Education.
 Mr. Bailey cofounded Whiteboard Advisors, a strategy and consulting firm, and has advised many presidential campaigns.
 He is a member of the Education Reform Advisory Council of the George W. Bush Presidential Center and a board member of the Data Quality Campaign, which focuses on education data.